mmcc8394/usertopia/README.md

 1. Install the latest bundler (gem install bundler).
 1. Do a bundle install.
 1. Run yarn (yarn install --check-files).
-1. Create the new databases to use.
+1. Create the new Postgres databases to use.
 1. Update the database.yml file to point at the new databases.
 1. Run rake db:migrate.
-1. Run the rails server in a terminal window (rails server -p 3001) and make sure the new site loads in a browser (http://0.0.0.0:3001).
+1. Run the rails server in a terminal window (rails server -p 3001).
+1. Make sure the new site loads in a browser (http://0.0.0.0:3001).
+1. Run spec tests.
 1. Create a new repository from this updated source.

 ## Some Project Details